 When the layer bar is silver, the layer is selected but the focus has moved away to other actions or tools, such as when drawing masks or applying adjustments to that layer.

-Layers can be quickly discarded by selecting in the stack and pressing the Delete Layer button, though this will also delete any selections, adjustments, and repairs made.
+Layers can be quickly discarded by selecting it in the stack and pressing the Delete Layer button, though this will also delete any selections, adjustments, and repairs made.